These caregivers assist family members, friends and neighbors with activities of daily living and/or medical tasks.

 Respite Services

-Respite from caregiving responsibilities is often necessary for caregivers to maximize well-being and avoid burnout before it hinders their ability to provide care.
+Respite, or relief, from caregiving responsibilities is often needed for caregivers to improve their well-being and avoid burnout.
+Not doing so could affect their ability to provide care.

 Respite is most effective when used early and regularly.
-Temporary breaks can be arranged by utilizing adult day services, in-home care or short-term stays in a care facility.
+Temporary breaks can be scheduled by using adult day services, in-home care or short-term stays in a care facility.
 Visit the In-Home Care section to learn more about these services and supports.
-Caregivers can use this time in any way they deem best to relax, rejuvenate and reconnect with others.
-Taking this time for self helps the well-being of the caregiver and in turn the person they assist moving forward.
+Caregivers can use this time in any way they choose.
+Taking this time for yourself helps the well-being of the caregiver and therefore the person who is being cared for.

 National Family Caregiver Support Program

-This program offers a range of services to support family caregivers such as short-term respite, home safety modifications and connecting caregivers with support groups.
+The National Family Caregiver Support Program offers several services to support family caregivers such as short-term relief, home safety modifications and connecting caregivers with support groups.

 Connecticut Statewide Respite Program

-This program helps individuals with Alzheimer’s and other related disorders and their families with a variety of respite care services and supports.
+The Connecticut Statewide Respite Program helps individuals living with Alzheimer’s, related disorders, and their families access respite care services and supports.

 Support Groups, Communities and Centers

-Emotional support is often welcomed due to the stress and complex nature of caregiving.
-Talking to other caregivers and professionals can provide comfort and help generate new skills as you learn from and support each other.
+Emotional support can make a huge difference when dealing with the stresses of caregiving.
+Talking to other caregivers and professionals can provide comfort and help create new skills as you learn from and support each other.

-The ways in which caregivers are able to connect with each other and with professionals have evolved to better meet their needs and preferences.
-Peer and professional support can be provided through various means such as:
+Caregivers are able to connect with each other and with professionals in ways that meet their needs and preferences.
+This support can be provided through:

 Support Groups